 For cost-conscious companies, one big impediment to the continuing trend is the relative cost of labor in the U.S. While Barclays says manufacturing workers in China made $4.12 an hour, average hourly earnings for a U.S. worker in the sector in April were $29.11.
 Other roadblocks include America’s relatively high production costs and a shortage of skilled manufacturing labor, as more and more baby boomers retire.
 The Manufacturing Institute says as many as 2.4 million manufacturing jobs could go unfilled by 2028.

 Upskilling and reskilling programs could put a dent in that projection, though, especially given the newly unemployed levels of blue-collar workers who may be looking to enter a different, higher-paying field in the wake of the pandemic.
-Combined with the push to remove manufacturing and production from oversees dependencies and the pending government-help initiatives, American manufacturing could be in for something of a revival, if not a full-blown renaissance.
+Combined with the push to remove manufacturing and production from overseas dependencies and the pending government-help initiatives, American manufacturing could be in for something of a revival, if not a full-blown renaissance.